Classic Canadian Foods Everyone Needs to Try at Least Once

 One of the many culinary gems to come out of French Canada, poutine has emerged as the definitive Canadian food.
 Several small towns in Quebec claim to have invented this celebrated dish (or side dish), and it’s said to date back to the 1950s.
 A real poutine uses peppery meat-based gravy and “squeaky” curds on fries.

 Where to eat it: Any Canadian diner with fries on the menu will typically offer poutine, including big chains like McDonald’s.
 National franchises like Smoke’s Poutinerie serve up just about any protein or vegetable in variations on the calorie-heavy dish.
 If you’re up for a real celebration, there are also annual poutine festivals in cities across the country.

 Where to eat it: Carousel Bakery in Toronto’s St. Lawrence Market is world-renowned for its Canadian bacon sandwiches, though they insist on calling them World Famous Peameal Bacon Sandwiches.

-What’s essentially a flattened donut without a hole, BeaverTails are quintessential Canadian food.
+What’s essentially a flattened donut without a hole, BeaverTails are a quintessentially Canadian food.
 The recipe was handed down in Graham Hooker’s family for generations, but it wasn’t until 1978 that he started to introduce it to a wider audience.
 A year later, he opened his first BeaverTails outlet in Ottawa to dole out the treat, which can come topped with sugar, Nutella and a variety of other sweets.

 Where to eat it: BeaverTails has since expanded across the country, with locations in Canadian landmarks such as Vancouver’s Grouse Mountain and Halifax’s Waterfront.